 In Section 7 we prove the existence of $\Omega(n)$ -robustly self-ordered n-vertex graphs, and show that they imply $\Omega(1)$ -robustly self-ordered bounded-degree $O(n^2)$ -vertex graphs.
-In Section 8, we review the notion of a non-malleable two-source extractor and show that a construction of a natural type of such extractors (with rather mild parameters) yields a construction of $\Omega(n)$ -robustly self-ordered n-vertex graphs.
-In Section 9, we introduce the notion of relocation-detecting codes, construct such codes, and show that they yield the desired construction of non-malleable two-source extractors.
+In Section 8, we reduce the construction of the former (dense) n-vertex graphs to the construction of non-malleable two-source extractors (with very mild parameters).
+We actually show two reductions: The first reduction (presented in Section 8.1) requires the extractors to have an additional natural feature, called quasi-orthogonality, and yields a construction of such n-vertex graphs that runs in poly(n)-time.
+The second reduction (presented in Section 8.2) does not make this requirement, and yields an algorithm that computes the adjacency predicate of such n-vertex graphs in poly( $\log n$ )-time.

-In Section 10 we demonstrate the applicability of $\Omega(n)$ -robustly self-ordered n-vertex graphs to property testing; specifically, to proving lower bounds (on the query complexity) for the dense graph testing model.
-Lastly, in Section 11, we consider the construction of $\Omega(d(n))$ -robustly self-ordered n-vertex graphs of maximum degree d(n), for every $d: \mathbb{N} \to \mathbb{N}$ such that $d(n) \in [\Omega(1), n]$ .
+In Section 9 we demonstrate the applicability of $\Omega(n)$ -robustly self-ordered n-vertex graphs to property testing; specifically, to proving lower bounds (on the query complexity) for the dense graph testing model.
+Lastly, in Section 10, we consider the construction of $\Omega(d(n))$ -robustly self-ordered n-vertex graphs of maximum degree d(n), for every $d: \mathbb{N} \to \mathbb{N}$ such that $d(n) \in [\Omega(1), n]$ .